 - Scientists from the University of Maryland, Baltimore County used remote sensing imagery taken from the ISS National Lab to develop algorithms to measure ecosystem productivity, or the ability of an ecosystem to convert carbon dioxide into biomass.
 Understanding how ecosystem productivity changes over the course of a day or a growing season is important in improving crop and forest growth and optimizing the use of resources such as water and fertilizer.
 Additionally, information on how ecosystem productivity varies globally could enable a better understanding of how changes in carbon dioxide levels in the atmosphere could impact future agricultural production.
 Read more in the ISS360 article “Observing Ecosystems from Orbit: Evaluating Changes in Ecosystem Productivity Using Imagery from the Space Station.”

 - In collaboration with the United States Department of Agriculture, biotechnology startup Pheronym seeks to conduct an investigation on the ISS National Lab focused on environmentally friendly agricultural pest control using a beneficial type of nematode (microscopic roundworm).
 Naturally occurring bacteria in the gut of certain types of nematodes kill insects that are detrimental to crops.
 Pheronym has developed methods that leverage such nematodes for agricultural pest control, which could reduce the need for chemical insecticides.
-Read more in the ISS360 article “Sending Nematodes to Space to Improve Crops on Earth.”
+Read more in the ISS360 article “On the Hunt: Studying Insect-Killing Worms in Space.”

 - Budweiser conducted a series of experiments on the ISS National Lab examining barley germination and malting in microgravity.
 Barley is the fourth largest cereal grain grown in the world and is used in a variety of products.
 Knowledge gained from this research could not only help Budweiser develop new malt barley varieties that are more tolerant to extreme stress environments on Earth but could also provide valuable information to the broader agricultural community to help improve barley crop growth.
 Read more in the ISS360 article “Malting Barley in Microgravity: Budweiser’s Third Barley Experiment on the ISS.”